salesforce/best/docs/content/docs/configuration.md

 `boolean` Shows the help page.

 #### `--config, -c`
-`string` The path to a best config file specifying how to find and execute benchmark runs.
-If no rootDir is set in the config, the current directory is assumed to be the rootDir for the project.
+`string` The path to a Best config file specifying how to find and execute benchmark runs.
+If no `rootDir` is set in the config, the current directory is assumed to be the `rootDir` for the project.
 This can also be a JSON encoded value which Best will use as configuration.

 #### `--projects`
 `array` A list of projects to run.
-The arguments must be paths to best config files or a local repo with best configured.
+The arguments must be paths to Best config files or a local repo with Best configured.

 #### `--iterations`
 `number` Define the number of iterations to run for all the benchmarks.

 #### `--clearCache`
-`boolean` Clears the configured Jest cache directory and then exits.
-Default directory can be found by calling jest.
+`boolean` Clears the configured [Jest](https://jestjs.io/) cache directory and then exits.
+Default directory can be found by calling Jest.

 #### `--showConfig`
 `boolean` Show the config before running Best.

 #### `--clearResults`
-`boolean` Clear all generated benchmarks from the `benchmarkOutput` folder.
+`boolean` Clear all generated benchmarks from the `benchmarkOutput` directory.

 #### `--disableInteractive`
 `boolean` Disabled interactivity on TTI.